Rapid stellar and binary population synthesis with COMPAS: methods paper II: Stellar evolution

 based on a fit to the models of \citet{Szecsi:2022}, where $M$ is the stellar mass.
 Here and elsewhere, all logarithms are base 10.
 Meanwhile, luminosities of CHE stars are increased (but never decreased in \COMPAS) relative to normal main sequence \citet{Hurley:2000} models by a factor of

 where $\tau_\mathrm{frac}$ is the fractional main sequence age, based on a fit to the models of \citet{Szecsi:2022}.
-Both adjustments require the option \texttt{-{}-enhance-CHE-lifetimes-luminosities} and have the effect of increasing the total amount of mass lost during CHE.
+Both adjustments require the option \texttt{-{}-enhance-CHE-lifetimes-luminosities} (on by default) and have the effect of increasing the total amount of mass lost during CHE.
 See also additional CHE related adjustments in section \ref{sec:winds}.